wavefrontHQ/help/super_admin.md

 ### Who Is the Super Admin User?

-When a company signs up with VMware Aria Operations for Applications, we create a Super Admin user who has full administrative privileges.
+When a company signs up with Operations for Applications, we create a Super Admin user who has full administrative privileges.
 * All permissions
 * View, modify, and share restricted objects
 * Upgrade from a trial version and purchase initial and additional Operations for Applications capacity.